 Those that knew Carol Jean will always remember her smile, her genuine interest in others, her remarkable recall of personal details of those she knew, and her wonderful thank-you notes where every detail of an event or encounter were recalled.
-If you were among Carol's friends, it may be you had no better a friend.
+If you were among Carol's friends, it may be you had no better friend.

 Carol Jean loved to travel.
 Besides many train trips on the "Milwaukee Road" railroad back to Minneapolis, MN, to see her family, other car trips with husband & sons traveled out west to see national parks while vacationing in Sacramento, CA, and Denver, CO, areas.
 In their retirement years, Carol Jean and John traveled to Ireland, Branson, MO, the Dakotas, Orlando, FL, and many places in between.
 A special event in 2022 gathered their family together in Lake Geneva, WI, to celebrate Carol & John's 70th Wedding Anniversary.
+Early in their married life, with her husband, Carol Jean lived and traveled throughout the U.S., having been raised in Minneapolis, MN, with moves to Milwaukee & Wauwatosa, WI, Boston, MA, Cincinnati, OH, Pittsburgh, PA, Richardson, TX, Greendale, WI, and ultimately Village Manor Park in West Allis, WI.

 To order memorial trees in memory of Carol Jean Bredberg, please visit our tree store.